AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/MusicSpectrogram.png)
 _Figure 26 - Spectrogram view of music skip_

-In the spectrogram view, the vertical lines at regular intervals on the left are the sound of the player’s footsteps.
+In the spectrogram view, the vertical lines at regular intervals on the left are the sound of the player's footsteps.
 The significant change to a more solid line directly before 2:31.60 is the point where the background music changes abruptly.
-The further change directly before 2:31.70 is the beginning of the word “I” spoken by the shopkeeper.
+The further change directly before 2:31.70 is the beginning of the word "I" spoken by the shopkeeper.
 The audible music skip immediately before the shopkeeper speaks implies video splicing was used at this location.

 ## Inconsistent Shop Inventory Rerolling